-Since conducting his first television interview over 20 years ago with the French resistance leader Daniel Cordier, Ivan Broadhead has traveled the world to file on issues relating to human rights and social justice, reporting and producing for public broadcasters including the ABC, BBC, NPR, RTHK and VOA.
+Since conducting his first television interview 25 years ago with the French resistance leader Daniel Cordier, Ivan Broadhead has traveled the world to file on issues relating to human rights and social justice, reporting and producing for public broadcasters including the ABC, BBC, NPR, RTHK and VOA.

 Among Broadhead's award-winning assignments, his 2008 Sydney Morning Herald investigation into the radioactive contamination of Enewetak atoll sparked global concern and provided evidence for a case before the International Court of Justice, while in 2009 he was the first non-Chinese journalist to be granted privileged access by the Chinese Government to PLA peacekeeping operations in the Congo.
 That same year, his RTHK investigation into the crystal meth trade between China and South Africa won the HKCC gold medal for broadcast radio, revealed $500m in illicit revenues and saw Broadhead injured in an armed standoff.